 The Most Common Cause of Crashes Between a Car and a Motorcycle

-Failure to Yield the Right-of-Way
+Motorcycle Accidents Caused by Driver’s Failure to Yield the Right-of-Way

 Drivers who make sudden lane changes without signaling leave motorcyclists little time to react.
 No one should experience life-changing injuries at the hands of a driver who simply didn’t take the time to signal or properly adjust their mirrors.

-Failure to wait before pulling into an intersection places the rider at risk of needing to engage in emergency braking, which can throw the rider over the handlebars.
-The rider can also lose control, causing the motorcycle to slide out from under them.
+Failure to wait before pulling into an intersection places the rider at risk of needing to engage in emergency braking, which can throw the motorcycle rider over the handlebars.
+The rider can also lose control, causing the motorcycle to slide from under them.
 In either case, the rider will most likely strike the hard surface of the road or another vehicle, resulting in catastrophic injuries or death.

 With advances in smartphone technology, there are growing concerns about distracted driving.
 Research by the AAA Foundation for Traffic Safety found that while 96 percent of those surveyed viewed texting and emailing from behind the wheel as a serious threat, approximately half as many admitted to engaging in the behavior.

-A driver who reaches into their purse for an item eats a sandwich while driving, or drives while upset is a distracted driver.
+A driver who reaches into their purse for an item, eats a sandwich while driving, or drives while upset is a distracted driver.
 By the time a distracted driver sees a motorcycle, it may be too late for either driver to react and prevent the collision.

-Driving Under the Influence
+Motorcycle Accidents Caused by Driving Under the Influence

-- Impairing reaction time;
+- Impairing reaction time

-- Impairing color distinction, making it difficult to distinguish traffic light colors.
+- Impairing color distinction, making it difficult to distinguish traffic light colors

 When you ride your motorcycle, you have no way of knowing what another driver is doing while traveling beside you.
-Keeping your eyes on the road, you remain focused while someone next to recently left a bar or worked a long shift with no sleep.
-Or the driver next to you may not have done any of these things but may still fail to simply watch out for motorcycles.
+While keeping your eyes on the road, you remain focused while a driver next to you on the road may be a motorcycle accident risk since they recently left a bar or worked a long shift with no sleep.
+You cannot know that a driver next to you recently left a bar, worked a long shift without sleep, or failed to watch out for motorcycles.

 Common Types of Motorcycle Injuries